Changissnz/nu_merchant_principal/README.md

 cycle and also a body of variables in the cycle of group-directed deception, reducing the effectiveness of these logistics by effecting "cannibalistic" results.
+As it turned out in this section's descriptions, the pathological power of the "cycle", the adversary to the group, is the reactionary body of deceptive and corrective processes the group believed that they had to engage in as adequate defense for their structural and economic insufficiencies against the "cycle".